defano/jmonet/README.md

 `rotateLeft`            | Rotates the selection 90 degrees counter-clockwise.
 `rotateRight`           | Rotates the selection 90 degrees clockwise.

-Each of these transforms is implemented as a standalone class in the `com.defano.jmonet.algo.transform` package hierarchy, making it easy to apply these programmatically (offline) to a `BufferedImage` object.
+Each of these transforms is implemented as a standalone class in the `com.defano.jmonet.transform` package hierarchy, making it easy to apply these programmatically (offline) to a `BufferedImage` object.

 ## Creating complex brush shapes